markusfisch/bots/README.md

-  word - find a word somewhere on the map boom - last man standing, place bomb with '1' to '9' horde - survive hordes of enemies
+  word - find a word somewhere on the map boom - last man standing, place bomb with '1' to '9' horde - survive hordes of enemies dig - dig for gold '@', dig with 'd', scan with 's'

 OPTION can be any of:
   -P, --port N                port to listen for players, default is 63187